If I asked you which generation had the best retirement outlook, what would you say? Baby boomers? Gen Xers?

 You Can Do It!

-Not sure how to move forward?
+Not sure how to get started?
 Our SmartVestor program makes it easy to find investing professionals who can help you reach your financial goals.
 You’ll get information about several pros in your area, and you can choose the one you want to work with.
-You can interview as many pros as you want!
+You can interview as many pros as you want to decide which one is right for you.

 What’s standing in your way?
-You’ve got a million-dollar opportunity waiting for you, and it’s time to get started.
+You’ve got a million-dollar opportunity waiting for you.
+It’s time to get started!
+Find an investing pro today!